Warthog Systems LabAnalyst X

 LabAnalyst X stores numbers in a floating-point format with roughly 8-10-digit precision (it also reads BCD files generated by older Warthog software).
 Floating-point math is much faster than BCD math, but somewhat less accurate.
 However, this is a minor limitation that should pose few problems to the average user, especially because the accuracy of most data is considerably less than can be represented in even 6 decimal digits.
 A 16-bit analog-to-digital converter working optimally can resolve one part in 65,535, for example -- five decimal digits.
 Most LabAnalyst X operations are performed at higher internal precision to maintain accuracy.

 LabAnalyst X is designed to work transparently with files generated by the LabHelper and LabHelper X data-acquisition packages.
-LabAnalyst X will also load and save most Sable Systems (SSCF) data files, and will work with nearly any data set that can be stored in ASCII (text) format in a spreadsheet, provided that:
+LabAnalyst X will also load and save most Sable Systems data files, and will work with nearly any data set that can be stored in ASCII (text) format in a spreadsheet, provided that:

 • The data are numeric